norbu09/smith/docs/implementation_strategy.md

 ## Overview

-This document outlines the implementation strategy for Anderson's MemoryOS, a sophisticated memory management system for AI agents inspired by operating system principles.
+This document outlines the implementation strategy for Smith's MemoryOS, a sophisticated memory management system for AI agents inspired by operating system principles.
 MemoryOS addresses the limitations of fixed context windows in Large Language Models (LLMs) by providing a hierarchical storage architecture and intelligent memory management.

 ## Core Architecture